freeCodeCamp/freeCodeCamp/guide/english/developer-tools/index.md

 ---
 ## Developer Tools

-In this section, we'll explain a wide variety of tools used by developers.
+In this section, we will explain a wide variety of tools used by developers.

 Some examples of these tools:
 - Version control systems